niacobel/CHAINS/docs/source/control_launcher.overview.rst

 How does it work?
 =================

 The executable part of ``CONTROL LAUNCHER`` is the main script, ``control_launcher.py``.
 This is the one that must be called in the command line.
-The overall procedure follows two big steps: **system modelling** and **jobs launching**.
+The overall procedure follows three main steps: **system modelling**, **determining the transitions** and **jobs launching**.
 Those steps will be more thoroughly explained in the other sections of this documentation.
 As such, this subsection will only focus on the global procedure.

 ..
 Important::